Behind the Booking Flow: A Small Sliver of a Big Redesign

 The “skip” functionality:

-This project is far from done — the iterations are ongoing, and there’s still plenty of work ahead even after this big UI cleanup.
+This project is far from done.
+The iterations are ongoing, and there’s still plenty of work ahead even after this big UI cleanup.
 But I couldn’t be more proud of what we accomplished together over these past couple of years.

 I learned so much about the full product design process, from early research to building flows for real travelers to seeing how even one thoughtful detail can shape an entire experience.
 An entire app is no small feat — especially for a robust airline with so many offers, features, and behind-the-scenes systems.
 I honestly can’t emphasize enough how complex an airline really is.

 There’s so much more to share, and this case study is just a small sliver of it.
-Thank you for making it all the way through — I can’t wait to tell more of these stories in the other parts of my portfolio
+Thank you for making it all the way through.
+I can’t wait to tell more of these stories in the other parts of my portfolio